Safeguarding at Birchwood Community High School

 Prevent is one of the four elements of CONTEST, which is the government’s counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism, provide practical help to prevent individuals from being drawn into terrorism and give appropriate advice and support.

-The named Lead’s at Birchwood Community High School are Amanda Crompton and Chris Burrows, who can be contacted on 01925 853500 if you are concerned about a child/young person.
+The named Lead’s at Birchwood Community High School are Sam Rigby-White and Angela Clark, who can be contacted on 01925 853500 if you are concerned about a child/young person.

 Prevent contact details: